antolu/LHCbDIRAC/docs/source/AdministratorGuide/ReStripping.rst

 ^^^^^^^^^^^^

 This is a water mark, in TB, and per SE.
 The information is taken from <CacheFeederAgent>
-Note that it is not very smart: if when we check, we are bellow the watermark, we do not create tasks. if we are above, we create them all, even if we will be well bellow after !
+Note that it is not very smart: if when we check, we are below the watermark, we do not create tasks. if we are above, we create them all, even if we will be well bellow after !
 It is just a safeguard

 *************
 Input Removal